Your List of Financial Goals

 Start saving

-Adding this to your list of financial goals may be one way step toward a more secure future.
+Adding this to your list of financial goals may be one way to step toward a more secure future.
 How much you should sock away depends on your age, how much you can afford and if you’re saving elsewhere.
-Stockpiling 3 to 6 months’ worth of income is a general rule of thumb,4 but the key is to simply start saving.
+Putting away 20% of your income is a general rule of thumb,4 but the key is to simply start saving.
 Even saving a little each week adds up, and doing it automatically makes it that much easier.

 Buy a home on your terms